VPMWebApps/CIS-Research-Topics/README.md

 11. skilling and retraining missions by govt - re-look at the extisting institutions - efficiency and outcome - status - alive or dead

-13. digitising urban planning - problems , solutions , existing review of local problems and solutions
+13. digitising urban planning - problems , solutions ,  review of local problems and solutions

 14. indian export economics and competencies